bioinfo-pf-curie/mpiSORT/docs/README.md

 * one for unmapped reads (unmapped.gz): unmapped reads are reads without coordinates on any chromosome
 * when `-u` is set the unmapped and discordant file are prefixed with the chromosome's name

-Nota Bene:
+Note that:

-Discordant.sam produce by mpiSORT is different than discordant.sam produce by mpiBWAByChr.
+1. the discordant.sam file produced by `mpiSORT` is different from the `discordant.sam` produce by `mpiBWAByChr` ([mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA) documentation).

-1) If you use mpiSort with `-u` after mpiBWAByChr on a chromosome file the discordant.sam contains the supplementary discordant alignments produce by BWA ie the discordant fragments with flag above 2048.
-All the primary alignment are sorted.
-Also in that case unmapped.sam is not present because unmapped reads have been filtered by mpiBWAByChr.
+2. if you use `mpiSORT` with `-u` option on a chromosome sam file produced by `mpiBWAByChr` (e.g. chr1.sam), `mpiSORT` will produce a file name discordant.sam that will contain the supplementary discordant alignments of produce by BWA (i.e the discordant fragments with a flag above 2048).
+All the primary alignments are sorted.
+In this case, the `unmapped.sam` will not be produced either by `mpiSORT` as the unmapped reads have already been filtered out by `mpiBWAByChr` in a dedicated file.

-2) If you use mpiSort after mpiBWA the discordant.sam contains all primary and secondary discordant alignments.
-And the unmapped is generally not empty.
+3. if you use `mpiSORT` on a sam file produced by `mpiBWA`, the discordant.sam contains all primary and secondary discordant alignments.
+The unmapped.gz file is generally not empty.

 To index the SAM: